 - The following applies to providing support: - When providing Active Racer Support Solo or Team Leapfrog or Direct Follow RSV must have the Slow Moving Vehicle Triangle displayed. - Rider Support Vehicles (RSV) should follow the Racer as far to the left as practical. - RSV. must use the proper method to support the Racers.
 Support Crews must know when and where to use Direct Follow and Leapfrog Support - When using Leapfrog Support, the Racer may proceed unescorted.
 During these periods the Follow Vehicle may stop for gas, food, etc. However, Racer protection and safety is a primary job of the Follow Vehicle and therefore it is recommended the stops be efficient and the RSV get back to the Racer as soon as practical. - During Direct Follow, the RSV must follow directly behind the Race directly behind means within 30 feet. - Crew Members may not make adjustments or repairs to the Racer's bicycle, equipment or clothing while in motion. - Support must be provided from the Left side of the Race Route.
 NEVER cross the road to provide support. - When traveling alongside a Racer, the Follow Vehicle MUST NOT INTERFERE WITH THE NORMAL FLOW OF TRAFFIC IN EITHER DIRECTION.
-Remaining alongside longer than necessary in order to provide the Racer an advantage against prevailing wind is prohibited. - RSV must not impede following traffic for more than 2 minutes.
-The RSV must pull off the road and let traffic pass when two or more vehicles are waiting to pass or if one vehicle has been held up for more than 2 minutes.
+Remaining alongside longer than necessary in order to provide the Racer an advantage against prevailing wind is prohibited. - The RSV must pull off the road and let traffic pass when two or more vehicles are waiting to pass or if one vehicle has been held up for more than 2 minutes.
 Follow Vehicle drivers must be aware of what's going on around the Follow Vehicle at all times and must use common sense.

 - A Support Vehicle may not lead the Racer through fog or traffic.
 The Racer must stay in front of the RSV. - Use of a PA system or other communication devices to communicate safety factors and turns to the Racer must have the volume reduced when passing through residential areas during Night Time. - Music systems may not be used when passing through residential areas during Night Time.
-All other PA systems or megaphones must have the volume reduced when passing through residential areas during Night Time. - Auxiliary Support Vehicles may not pace ahead of the Racer at the Racer's speed, but may drive ahead at normal highway speed and pull off the roadway and wait for the Racer.
+All other PA systems or megaphones must have the volume reduced when passing through residential areas during Night Time.